PiotrCenda/ai-constraint-programming/README.md

 # Constraint Programming: Search Modeling

-Laboratory created by Mateusz Ślażyński for Constraint Programming course at AGH University of Science and Technology in Kraków.
+Laboratory created by Mateusz Ślażyński at AGH University of Science and Technology in Kraków.

 ## Lab Instructions

-All instructions are available via the project wiki.
+All instructions are available via the project [wiki](https://gitlab.com/agh-courses/2021-2022/artificial-intelligence/lab-04-search-modelling/-/wikis/home).
 All files required to solve the assignments are already included in the repository.

 ## Setup